ajiways/create-component-cli/readme.md

 create-component Header
 ```

-### In selected dir will appear two files, index.jsx and Header.module.css
+### In your path/to/project/src/components will appear index.jsx and Header.module.css

 ### This files contains default react component structure